Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

 Although a significant portion of ML research poses few risks to participants, there are cases where interactions or interventions are less benign, as when researchers ask crowdworkers to write toxic comments.
-For example, \citet{xu2020recipes} recruit crowdworkers to interact with an automated chatbot with the aim of eliciting \emph{unsafe} responses from the chatbot, using this data to train models that are better at generating \emph{safe} responses.
+For example, Xu et al.~\cite{xu2020recipes} recruit crowdworkers to interact with an automated chatbot with the aim of eliciting \emph{unsafe} responses from the chatbot, using this data to train models that are better at generating \emph{safe} responses.
 Crowdworkers may not be human subjects in this case, insofar as the information they provide is not about them in the relevant sense.
 However, in this example, the research team also created a taxonomy of offensive language types to classify human utterances citing potential use for this taxonomy in future research.
-From this larger data set inferences could be drawn about the proclivities to, or proficiency of, crowdworkers using offensive language of particular types.
+From this larger data set inferences could be drawn about the proclivities to, or proficiency of, particular crowdworkers using offensive language of particular types.

-In each of these cases, datasets are collected which contain information that is about crowdworkers for the purposes of producing generalizable knowledge that can include information that is about the crowdworkers.
+In each of these cases, datasets are collected which contain information that is from crowdworkers for the purposes of producing generalizable knowledge that can include information that is about the crowdworkers.
 A loophole in research oversight is created because 45 CFR 46.102 (e)(1)(i) holds that individuals participating in a study are considered human subjects if researchers both obtain \emph{and} use, study or analyze that information in a single study.
 To be clear, releasing such a dataset with identifiable private information for research purposes would fall under clause (ii) from 45 CFR 46.102(e)(1) (discussed in Section \ref{sec:current_framework}).
 Once the dataset has been created, then using it for research purposes would fall under this same clause, as long as the identifiable private information remains.
-The Common Rule did not foresee a division of labor in which one set of researchers collect and then release data (with anonymized identifiers) and another set of researchers then analyze that data.
-As a result, one way to address loopholes of this type would be to amend this requirement to explicitly include the \textbf{release} of data alongside its use, study or analysis.